top of page

 The foot-washing was an example, a pattern of servitude.
 Many groups throughout church history have practiced literal foot-washing as a church ordinance.
 But it's important to note that the passages in John 13 emphasize inner humility, more than a physical rite.
 A Christian widow's practice of "washing the feet of the saints" (1 Timothy 5:10) speaks not of her involvement in a church ordinance but of her humble, slave-like service to other Believers.
 To refuse to follow the example of Jesus is to exalt oneself above Him and to live in pride.
 “No servant is greater than his master” (John 12:26).

-Today, the feet washing of the Saints is a symbolic ordinance that should underscore our willingness to serve others.
-Churches should choose to practice this command in a literal manner (washing each other's feet), while also demonstrating their willingness to carry out the practical servitude to which it points.
-On a personal note, I have always found feet washing with fellow Brethren to be an enriching and unifying experience and intend to continue practicing it with others who find it just as valuable.
+Today, the feet washing of the Saints is a symbolic ordinance that underscores our willingness to serve others.
+While it's important for Churches to apply this command literally (washing each other's feet), it's even more important to carry out the practical servitude to which it points.
+On a personal note, feet washing with fellow Believers has always been an enriching and unifying experience and I intend to continue this practice with those who find it just as valuable.

 THE “HOLY KISS”

-While the Jewish culture of Bible times was profoundly affectionate, it is possible that certain gentile Believers or Jews living in the diaspora may have struggled with public displays of affection.
-As a result, the Apostles were prompted by the Holy Spirit to remind them to greet one another with a “holy kiss” so as to encourage this corporate emblem of love.
-Since then, this practice has greatly diminished and very few Churches still observe the “holy kiss” in compliance with Scripture.
+While the Jewish culture of Bible times was profoundly affectionate, it is possible that certain gentile Believers or even Jews living in the diaspora may have struggled with public displays of affection.
+As a result, the Apostles were prompted by the Holy Spirit to remind Believers to greet one another with a “holy kiss” in order to encourage this intimate demonstration of love.
+Since then, this practice has greatly diminished and very few Christians still observe the “holy kiss” in compliance with Scripture.
 In fact, most Western evangelicals have now replaced the “holy kiss” with the more formal handshake or pat on the back.
 While this is sad, it is also a very strong indicator of the waning atmosphere of love present in many Churches.
-Perhaps it's a sign that the Church has grown much more formal and far less intimate in its personal interactions.
+Perhaps it's a sign that the Church has grown more formal and less intimate in its personal interactions.

 A HEALTHY FEAR OF GOD IN THE ASSEMBLY